Assessing the Level and Determinants of COVID-19 Vaccine Confidence in Kenya.

 Orangi S., Pinchoff J., Mwanga D., Abuya T., Hamaluba M., Warimwe G., Austrian K., Barasa E.

-ABSTRACT The government of Kenya has launched a phased rollout of COVID-19 vaccination.
+The government of Kenya has launched a phased rollout of COVID-19 vaccination.
 A major barrier is vaccine hesitancy; the refusal or delay of accepting vaccination.
 This study evaluated the level and determinants of vaccine hesitancy in Kenya.
 We conducted a cross-sectional study administered through a phone-based survey in February 2021 in four counties of Kenya.
-Multivariate logistic regression was used to identify individual perceived risks and influences, context-specific factors, and vaccine-specific issues associated with COVID-19 vaccine hesitancy.
-COVID-19 vaccine hesitancy in Kenya was high: 60.1%.
-Factors associated with vaccine hesitancy included: older age, lower education level, perceived difficulty in adhering to government regulations on COVID-19 prevention, less adherence to wearing of face masks, not having ever been tested for COVID-19, no reported socio-economic loss as a result of COVID public-health restriction measures, and concerns regarding vaccine safety and effectiveness.
+Multilevel logistic regression was used to identify individual perceived risks and influences, context-specific factors and vaccine-specific issues associated with COVID-19 vaccine hesitancy.
+COVID-19 vaccine hesitancy in Kenya was high: 36.5%.
+Factors associated with vaccine hesitancy included: Rural regions, perceived difficulty in adhering to government regulations on COVID-19 prevention, no perceived COVID-19 infection risk, concerns regarding vaccine safety and effectiveness, and religious and cultural reasons.
 There is a need for the prioritization of interventions to address vaccine hesitancy and improve vaccine confidence as part of the vaccine roll-out plan.
 These messaging and/or interventions should be holistic to include the value of other public health measures, be focused and targeted to specific groups, raise awareness on the risks of COVID-19 and effectively communicate the benefits and risks of vaccines.